THE GRA CONSULTATION IS NOW CLOSED.

 Dr James Barrett of the British Association of Gender Identity Specialists has said: “It has been rather naïvely suggested that nobody would seek to pretend transsexual status in prison if this were not actually the case.
 There are, to those of us who actually interview the prisoners, in fact very many reasons why people might pretend this”

 Fair Play for Women has written extensively on the topic of transgender prisoners, including the submission of written evidence to the Justice Select Committee Inquiry on Prison Planning.
-For a more comprehensive discussion of the issues see here.

 (b) The impact on data collection and statistics.